Edging - 6/10

 Unfortunately, you will be hard-pressed to buy a pair of the Five Ten Team today as they were discounted in 2016, much to the dismay of its many admirers.

 We price check from over 12 of our most trusted retailers and share the lowest price for every shoe we recommend on this page.
 If you click a link, we may also make a little commission (at no extra cost to you, obviously).

 The 5.10 Team is a superlative shoe.
 An ultra-soft shoe with a lightweight velcro strap, the previous iteration of the shoe (the classic Blues) gained something of a cult status after the demise of the old-school Jet 7.
 Updated into a slick and professional Black version, it remains the last word in high-end bouldering performance and classy design.

-While the shoe was discontinued to make way for Five Tens new front runners – like the Hiangle – many old-school climbers still appreciate this old school classic.
+While the shoe was discontinued to make way for Five Ten’s new front runners – like the Hiangle – many old-school climbers still reminisce over this old-school classic.

 Although the shoe is not as downturned as some aggressive shoes, the bump under the toes allows the shoe to almost ‘hook’ over tiny footholds and get in behind them, which is unbelievably effective on overhanging bouldering, where the tiniest foot contact makes a difference.

 When broken in, the soft rubber around the toe box allows for powerful movement off the foot from minimal contact.

 The Stealth rubber continues to wrap all the way around the toe box and goes all the way up to the middle of the shoe, providing a glove-like effect that allows for toe-hooking of all kinds.
 This shoe is undoubtedly the best I have worn on marginal feet and marginal toe hooks, where a small amount of rubber contact behind a hold can be the difference between a wild cut loose and a controlled move.